-342. AAPM received over \$2.2 million in funding since 2009 from opioid manufacturers.
-AAPM maintained a corporate relations council, whose members paid \$25,000 per year (on top of other funding) to participate.
-The benefits included allowing members to present educational programs at off-site dinner symposia in connection with AAPM's marquee event - its annual meeting held in Palm Springs, California, or other resort locations.

-AAPM describes the annual event as an "exclusive venue" for offering CMEs 343. to doctors.
+- AAPM describes the annual event as an "exclusive venue" for offering CMEs to doctors.
 Membership in the corporate relations council also allows drug company executives and marketing staff to meet with AAPM executive committee members in small settings.
 Manufacturer Defendant Purdue, Endo, and Cephalon were members of the council and presented deceptive programs to doctors who attended this annual event.
-The conferences sponsored by AAPM heavily emphasized CME sessions on opioids - 37 out of roughly 40 at one conference alone.

-344. AAPM's staff understood that they and their industry funders were engaged in a common task.
-Defendants were able to influence AAPM through both their significant and regular funding and the leadership of pro-opioid KOLs within the organization.

-16 With the assistance, prompting, involvement, and funding of Manufacturer 345.
-Defendants, AAPM and APS issued their own treatment guidelines in 2009 ("2009 Guidelines"), and continued to recommend the use of opioids to treat chronic pain.
-Fourteen of the 21 panel members who drafted the 2009 Guidelines, including KOL Dr. Fine, received 20 support from Endo and Defendant Purdue.
-Of these individuals, six received support from 21 Purdue, eight from Teva, and nine from Endo.

-22 346.
-One panel member, Dr. Joel Saper, Clinical Professor of Neurology at Michigan 23 State University and founder of the Michigan Headache & Neurological Institute, resigned 24 from the panel because of his concerns that the 2009 Guidelines were influenced by 25 contributions that drug companies, including Purdue, Endo, and Teva, made to the sponsoring 26 organizations and committee members.

-347. Dr. Gilbert Fanciullo, now retired as a professor at Dartmouth College's Geisel School of Medicine, who served on the AAPM/APS Guidelines panel, has since described them as "skewed" by drug companies and "biased in many important respects," including the high presumptive maximum dose, lack of suggested mandatory urine toxicology testing, and claims of a low risk of addiction.
+The conferences sponsored by AAPM heavily emphasized CME sessions on opioids - 37 out of roughly 40 at one conference alone. - 395.
+AAPM's staff understood that they and their industry funders were engaged in a common task.
+Defendants were able to influence AAPM through both their significant and regular funding and the leadership of pro-opioid KOLs within the organization. - With the assistance, prompting, involvement, and funding of Manufacturer Defendants, AAPM and APS issued their own treatment guidelines in 2009 ("2009 Guidelines"), and continued to recommend the use of opioids to treat chronic pain.
+Fourteen of the 21 panel members who drafted the 2009 Guidelines, including KOL Dr. Fine, received support from Defendants Endo and Purdue.
+Of these individuals, six received support from Purdue, eight from Teva, and nine from Endo. - One panel member, Dr. Joel Saper, Clinical Professor of Neurology at Michigan State University and founder of the Michigan Headache & Neurological Institute, resigned from the panel because of his concerns that the 2009 Guidelines were influenced by contributions that drug companies, including Purdue, Endo, and Teva, made to the sponsoring organizations and committee members. - Dr. Gilbert Fanciullo, now retired as a professor at Dartmouth College's Geisel School of Medicine, who served on the AAPM/APS Guidelines panel, has since described them as "skewed" by drug companies and "biased in many important respects," including the high presumptive maximum dose, lack of suggested mandatory urine toxicology testing, and claims of a low risk of addiction.

-^{348.} The 2009 Guidelines have been a particularly effective channel of deception.
+399. The 2009 Guidelines have been a particularly effective channel of deception.
 They have influenced not only treating physicians, but also the scientific literature on opioids; they were reprinted in the Journal of Pain, have been cited hundreds of times in academic literature, were disseminated during the relevant time period, and were and are available online.
 Treatment guidelines are especially influential with primary care physicians and family doctors to whom Manufacturer Defendants promoted opioids, whose lack of specialized training in pain management and opioids makes them more reliant on, and less able to evaluate, these types of guidelines.
-For that reason, the CDC has recognized that treatment guidelines can "change prescribing practices."96 iii.
-The Federation of State Medical Boards
+For that reason, the CDC has recognized that treatment guidelines can "change prescribing practices."
+110

-349. The 2009 Guidelines are relied upon by doctors, especially general practitioners and family doctors who have no specific training in treating chronic pain, and upon information and belief, the 2009 Guidelines were created just for that purpose.

-350. The Manufacturer Defendants widely cited and promoted the 2009 Guidelines without disclosing the lack of evidence to support their conclusions, their involvement in the development of the 2009 Guidelines, or their financial backing of the authors of the 2009 Guidelines.
+- The 2009 Guidelines are relied upon by doctors, especially general practitioners and family doctors who have no specific training in treating chronic pain, and upon information and belief, the 2009 Guidelines were created just for that purpose. - 401.
+The Manufacturer Defendants widely cited and promoted the 2009 Guidelines without disclosing the lack of evidence to support their conclusions, their involvement in the development of the 2009 Guidelines, or their financial backing of the authors of the 2009 Guidelines.